adjust/android_sdk/README.md

 them to your callbacks.
 If you haven't registered a callback for an event, these parameters won't even be read.

+You can read more about using URL callbacks, including a full list of available values, in our [callbacks guide][callbacks-guide].

 ### 10. Add tracking of revenue

-If your users can generate revenue by clicking on advertisements or making purchases you can track those revenues.
+If your users can generate revenue by clicking on advertisements or making purchases, you can track those revenues.
 If, for example, a click is worth one cent, you could make the following call to track that revenue:

 ```java